Pitt County Schools, other systems to dismiss early Tuesday due to weather

 Keep up with the latest weather conditions

 Several other school systems in Eastern and Central North Carolina have also made the decision to dismiss early due to the forecasted bad weather.
-That includes Beaufort County Schools, which will dismiss two hours early.
-Hyde County Government also announced it will close at 11 a.m.
-Tuesday.
+That includes Beaufort County Schools, which will also dismiss three hours early and report two hours later on Wednesday.

 Keep up with the latest closings and delays by clicking here.